cuthbertLab/music21/music21/doc/html/_sources/moduleCorpus.txt

 .. function:: parseWork(workName, movementNumber=None, extList=None, forceSource=False)

-    Return a parsed stream from a converter by providing only a work name.
+    Search the corpus, then the virtual corpus, for a work.
+Return a parsed :class:`music21.stream.Stream`.
 If forceSource is True, the original file will always be loaded and pickled files, if available, will be ignored.

     >>> aStream = parseWork('opus74no1/movement3')

 .. function:: getWork(workName, movementNumber=None, extList=None)

-    Search the corpus and return either a list of file paths or, if there is a single match, a single file path.
+    Search the corpus, then the virtual corpus, for a work.
+This method will return either a list of file paths or, if there is a single match, a single file path.
 If no matches are found an Exception is raised.

     >>> import os
     >>> a = getWork('opus74no2', 4)